MindGainsLabs/Relay_Tweets/README.md

 ## 🔗 Integrations

 - **Discord API**: Used to extract messages from Discord channels.
-- **Rugcheck API**: Used to authenticate and retrieve token reports.
 - **Telegram API**: Used to send notifications with extracted and analyzed messages.

 ## 📦 Dependencies